perrybutler/astral/README.md

 ![](https://thumbs.gfycat.com/ShorttermEducatedApisdorsatalaboriosa-size_restricted.gif)

 Realtime inspector/editor functionality.
 This is the framework in its most recent state.
+The graphics used here are CC0/public domain.

 ----

 ![](https://thumbs.gfycat.com/FocusedEnormousAnemone-size_restricted.gif)

 Netcode is coming along well.
 This also shows a Chromium wrapper being used to launch the game like a native Windows app.
-This is a custom .NET app which will have its own repo and can optionally be bundled with the finished game for a turn-key product.
+The wrapper is a custom .NET app with Chromium embedded via CEFsharp lib which will have its own repo and can optionally be bundled with the finished game for a turn-key product, depending on the open-source license constraints.

 ----